 The liberals cry that we must prepare for the future by "keeping up with the times" (which equals aping the denominations).
 They decry our ignored (and sometimes despised) position in the community and especially our exclusivistic reputation among the sects.

-According to them we must learn to get along with the denominations.
-If we expect to reach the "baby boomers" and "baby busters" we must "lighten up," find out what appeals to them, and provide it.
+We must learn to get along with the denominations.
+If we expect to reach the "baby boomers" and "baby busters" we must "lighten up," find out what appeals to them, and offer it.